spotDL/spotify-downloader/README.md

 ### Windows

-Assuming you have Python 3 already installed and in PATH.
+Assuming you have Python 3 ([preferably v3.6 or above to stay away from Unicode errors](https://stackoverflow.com/questions/30539882/whats-the-deal-with-python-3-4-unicode-different-languages-and-windows)) already installed and in PATH.

 - Download and extract the [zip file](https://github.com/ritiek/spotify-downloader/archive/master.zip) from master branch.